 This content contains affiliate links, which help goodfoodbaddie.com to provide free recipes and resources.
 As an Amazon Associate, I earn from qualifying purchases.
 Thank you for your support of the blog!

 Okay, before we dive into this recipe I have to confess: I hated okra growing up!
 There, I said it!
-My conscious is now clear! 🙂 All jokes aside, I really could not stand the taste of okra.
-Whenever it was served at dinner it was so slimy and gooey, I just could not get over the texture to even enjoy the taste.
+My conscience is now clear! 🙂 All jokes aside, I really could not stand the taste of okra.
+It was so slimy and gooey, I just could not get over the texture to even enjoy the taste.

 While flipping through the book I came across a roasted okra recipe that piqued my interest.
 I did not think anything of it until I later went to the Farmer’s Market and, of all things, there was okra at the very first stand.

 I’ve been making this garlic-herb okra for months now and it has become one of my favorite side dishes.
-I’ve begun to put my own spin on it and I am going to share that with you today!
+I’ve begun to put my own spin on it and now I am going to share that with you!

 What is Okra?